Telecom Statistics You Need To Know

 What are the examples of telecommunications industry segments?

-Some industry segments are wireless communications, communications equipment, processing systems, products, long-distance carriers, and domestic, foreign, and diversified communication services.
+Some industry segments are wireless communications, communications equipment, processing systems, products, long-distance carriers, domestic, foreign, and diversified communication services.

 How many cloud services do companies use?